-Data privacy is the branch of data management that deals with handling data in compliance with data protection laws and regulations and general privacy best practices.
+Data privacy is the branch of data management that deals with handling personal data in compliance with data protection laws, regulations, and general privacy best practices.

 Data privacy needs to be a top priority for businesses.
-Failure to comply with data privacy regulations can lead to legal action, financial penalties, and loss of brand reputation.
+Failure to comply with data privacy regulations can lead to big losses.
+Think legal action, steep financial penalties, and brand damage.

-Ensuring data privacy is part of the larger topic of data governance, a process that requires organizations to know what data they have, where it’s stored, how it flows through their IT systems, and how it’s used.
-Data governance best practices allow organizations to maintain data integrity, which in turn helps them have trust in their data.
+Ensuring data privacy is part of the larger topic of data governance.
+Data governance requires organizations to know what data they have, where it’s stored, how it flows through their IT systems, and how it’s used.
+Data governance best practices allow organizations to maintain data integrity and trust in their data.

 Personal data protection

-Any data may be sensitive — a company’s earnings information, for instance, or sales figures.
+Any data may be sensitive, from a company’s earnings information to sales figures or product roadmaps.
 Among the most sensitive data is information about people — personal data about any identified or identifiable individual.
-Personally identifiable information (PII) can include something as obvious as a name or Social Security number, or another identifier such as an IP address or cookie information.
-If it’s possible to identify an individual based on a data field or record, that data is considered personal data.
+Personally identifiable information (PII) can be almost anything.
+PII isn’t always as obvious as a name or Social Security number.
+Sometimes, it’s another identifier such as an IP address or cookie information.
+If it’s possible to identify an individual based on a data field or record, that data is personal data.

 GDPR and other data regulations